sunfounder/ezblock3/docs/source/faq.rst

 -------------------------------

 .. note::
-    EzBlock Studio has been updated to version 3.1, it is recommended to update to the new version, for a detailed tutorial please refer to: :ref:`quick_guide_3.1`.
+    EzBlock Studio has been updated to version 3.1, it is recommended to update to the new version, for a detailed tutorial please refer to: :ref:`quick_guide_latest`.

 #.
 APP can't search Bluetooth